soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

-Haskell is also **type inferred**, so we don't *need* to specify the type of expressions - Haskell can *infer* from the context of the expression what its type should be, and that's what we did up until now.
+Haskell is also **type inferred**, so we don't *need* to specify the type of expressions - Haskell can *infer* from the context of the expression what its type should be, and that's what we have done until now.
 However, **specifying types is useful** - it adds a layer of documentation for you or others that will look at the code later, and it helps verify to some degree that what was intended (with the type signature) is what was written (with the expression).
 It is generally recommended to annotate all *top-level* definitions with type signatures.

-We use double-colon (`::`) to specify the type of names.
+We use a double-colon (`::`) to specify the type of names.
 We usually write it right above the definition of the name itself.

 Here are a few examples of types we can write: